 As they go over the analytics they get the bigger picture of the patient’s condition, and eventually, they are able to give precision driven care and treatment.
 This eventually leads to end-to-end process optimization and increased competitiveness.
 The diagram given below explains this in an elaborate manner.

-Healthcare organizations have begun to adopt technologies like PACS imaging systems and EMRs or Electronic Health Records that attempts to make sense of the massive data that flows through the system (both structured and unstructured).
+Healthcare organizations all around the USA have begun to adopt technologies like PACS imaging systems ,Telemedicine Services, EMRs or Electronic Health Records solutions that attempts to make sense of the massive data that flows through the system (both structured and unstructured).
 Hence, it is important to know what are the tools that can extract information from the data to generate value and enjoy operational, financial and clinical insights.

 There are genome analyzers and other analytics tools in the market that help in understanding the facts, and eliminate unwanted/useless details to extract only what’s needed.
 The end result of this is better clinical outcomes for the patient.
 There are several ways in which the healthcare organizations can make use of information collected through various sources.